 Perhaps the main reason for this is our misinterpreting of supermarket labelling.
 Display until is only for supermarket information; best before means what it says that the food is best consumed by the date indicated but can still be used after that; use by is the date that should be heeded and the food thrown away after this expiry date.
 However, life can be prolonged even here if the food is frozen before the 'use by' date.

 Britain's biggest supermarkets have signed up to the Courtauld Commitment 2025 in a campaign that aims to tackle the estimated two million tonnes of food wasted every year in the UK.
 As such Tesco, Sainsbury's, Morrisons and others will try to double the amount of surplus food they redistribute in a new drive to give to charities which help the poor.
-Tesco even promised that by the end of 2017 no food that is safe to eat will be wasted inside Tesco UK supermarkets.
+Tesco has even made the aim that no food that is safe to eat will be wasted inside Tesco UK supermarkets.

 In a study by the University of Aberdeen more than 18 million acres of land in foreign countries is now used to grow crops either consumed directly by Britons or fed to British animals that produce meat and milk.
 This is exactly double the amount of land used in the UK for growing crops and shows Britain is much more reliant on imported food than government official figures show.
 This comes after a warning form the UK National Farmers Union which accuses successive governments of displaying 'dangerous complacency' over the country's ability to feed itself.